changecase/changecase-middleman/source/blog/2014-03-28-add-custom-stylesheets-to-sharepoint.html.haml.markdown

 ## Include Your Stylesheet with CssRegistration

-First off, it is a really good idea to be working off of a custom master page for edits to your SharePoint deployment of this nature.
+First off, it is a really good idea to be working off of a [custom master page][4] for edits to your SharePoint deployment of this nature.
 At the very least, backup the master page you are currently using.